-Such tests shall be conduct with the unit operating in the combined cycle mode at no less than 90% of the unit's gross electric output.
-During the three test runs, either the duct burner shall be firing during all periods of the testing or the duct burring not firing.
+Such tests shall be conducted with the unit operating in the combined cycle mode at no less than 90% of the unit's gross electric output.
+During the three test runs, the duct burner shall be firing during all periods of the testing, or the duct burner is not firing.

 4.3.5.
 For the purpose of demonstrating compliance with the formaldehyde limit in Condition 4.1.1.d. for each unit (CT-01 & CT-02), the permittee shall conduct an initial performance test within 180 days once the turbine has operated for 300 hours after initial start-up of the turbine.
-Such testing shall be conducted in accordance with Condition 3.3.1. and U.S. EPA Test Method 320 of Appendix A of 40 CFR Part 63, or ASTM D6348-12e1 provided that the test plan preparation and implementation provisions of Annexes A1 through A8 are followed and the %R as determined in Annex A5 is equal or greater than 70% and less than or equal to 130%.
+Such testing shall be conducted in accordance with Condition 3.3.1. and U.S. EPA Test Method 320 of Appendix A of 40 CFR Part 63, or ASTM D6348-12e1 provided that the test plan preparation and implementation provisions of Annexes A1 through A8 of ASTM D6348-12e1 are followed and the %R as determined in Annex A5 of ASTM D6348-12e1 is equal or greater than 70% and less than or equal to 130%.
 The %R value for each compound must be reported in the test report, and all field measurements must be corrected with the calculated %R value for that compound using the following equation:

-Reported Results = $((Measured Concentration in Stack)/(\%R)) \times 100$
+Reported Results = ((Measured Concentration in Stack)/(%R)) $\times$ 100

-Such tests shall be conduct with the unit operating in the combined cycle mode at no less than 90% of the unit's gross electric output.
+Such tests shall be conducted with the unit operating in the combined cycle mode at no less than 90% of the unit's gross electric output.
 During the three test runs, the duct burner shall be firing during all periods of the testing.

-During such testing, the permittee will either verify or re-establish operating parameters for the oxidation catalysis.
+During such testing, the permittee will verify or re-establish operating parameters for the oxidation catalysis.

 - 4.3.6.
 During each test run conducted as required in Section 4.3., the permittee shall measure the amount of fuel consumed; gross power output; steam output of the HRSG; gross power output of the steam turbine if applicable; ammonia slip; temperature at the inlet of the SCR and oxidation catalyst.
 The measured values from each test run shall be included with the test report as required in Condition 3.3.1. - 4.3.7.
-The permittee shall conduct subsequent testing as outline in the respective condition is required when the either indicator is meet in accordance with the timing as outlined in the following schedule:
+The permittee shall conduct subsequent testing as outlined in the following table.
+When either indicator is met, the permittee shall conduct the testing specified in the corresponding condition in accordance with the timing requirement in the table.

 Table 4.3.7.
-Subsequent Testing Schedule

-Condition No. Indicator 1 Indicator 2 Timing

-4.3.2.
-Annual fuel gas Sulfur Content is greater than 0.3 gr/100 scf Annual average ammonia slip is greater than 5 ppm Within 120 days after the end of the year

-4.3.3.
-Annual fuel gas Sulfur Content is greater than 0.4 gr/100 scf Annual average inlet temperature to the SCR is less than 600 F excluding temperatures recorded during startup and shutdown events.
+Subsequent Testing Schedule Condition No. Indicator 1 Indicator 2 Timing 4.3.2.
+Annual fuel gas Sulfur Content is greater than 0.3 gr/100 scf Annual average ammonia slip is greater than 2 ppm at 15% O 2 Within 120 days after the end of the year 4.3.3.
+Annual average fuel gas Sulfur Content is greater than 0.4 gr/100 scf Annual average inlet temperature to the SCR is less than 600 F excluding temperatures recorded during startup and shutdown events.
 Within 120 days after the end of the year 4.3.4.
-Monthly average CO Concentration is above 2 ppm @15% O 2 Within 90 days of triggering the indictor
+Monthly average CO Concentration is above $2 \text{ ppm} (@15\% \text{ O}2)$ Replacement of the Oxidation Catalyst Within 90 days of triggering the indictor